 For your safety, Family Care Network clinics have additional measures in place to reduce the risk of coronavirus exposure.
 If you need medical care for a minor illness or injury, FCN Urgent Care is here for you seven days a week – in person or via on-demand telemedicine.

-Urgent Care is a lower-cost alternative to the emergency room, with shorter wait times and a calmer setting to treat issues such as:
+Urgent care is typically a lower-cost alternative to the emergency room, with shorter wait times and a calmer setting to treat issues such as:

 - Cold and flu symptoms (fever, sore throat, cough, etc.)